MattFLPe/ecommerce-platform/README.md

 # ecommerce-platform
- Implementing an E-Commerce platform with React and Spring boot.
+ Implementing an E-Commerce platform with Angular and Spring boot.